Paleophilatelie.eu

 ![]() |

-In 1860, Matthew wrote a letter to a journal, pointing out that he had published the same core idea decades earlier.
+In 1860, after publication, Matthew wrote a letter to a journal pointing out that he had published the same core idea decades earlier.

-Darwin publicly acknowledged Matthew’s priority in later editions of "Origin", including him in the “Historical Sketch”,
+Darwin graciously acknowledged Matthew’s priority in later editions of "Origin", adding him in the “Historical Sketch” section,

-though he noted that Matthew’s ideas had gone unnoticed and had not influenced the scientific community or his own work:
+although he noted that Matthew’s work had received little attention and had not influenced the scientific community or his own research:

 “Mr. Patrick Matthew... published in 1831 a work on Naval Timber and Arboriculture, in which he gives precisely the same view on the origin